explorable-viz/fluid/artifact-evaluation.md

 * In `test/Main.purs`, in the first function of the file, comment out `tests = [ test_desugaring, test_misc, test_bwd, test_linking, test_graphics ]` and
 uncomment `tests = [ test_scratchpad ]`.
-* Insert the code for the test you want to run into the list in `test_scratchpad`; initially that will contain a `zipWith` test, by way of an example.
-If you want to run a different test, you can copy specific test invocation code from any of `test_desugaring`, `test_misc`, `test_bwd`, `test_linking` and `test_graphics`.
+* Insert the code for the test you want to run into the list in `test_scratchpad`.
+If you want to run a specific test, you can copy the required test invocation code from any of `test_desugaring`, `test_misc`, `test_bwd`, `test_linking` and `test_graphics`.
 Creating your own test from scratch takes a certain understanding of the system; we would be happy to help with this.
 * Then run the whole test suite, using `yarn run tests` as described above, in order to run the test(s) in `test_scratchpad`.

 ## Evaluation instructions